legend80s/gallery-server/README.md

 ### Technical features

 - It is both a server and a client application, as well as a command-line application!
-- Tech stack: Prettier, ...
+- Tech stack:
+  - pnpm v9, Node.js v22 (builtin `--watch` 🎉),
+  - ESLint v9, Biome v2 (for formatting instead of Prettier), Bun v1.2 (for test),
+  - Vite v7,
+  - TypeScript v5, Koa v2.

 ## FAQ 🙋‍♂️